bazelbuild/bazel/tools/build_defs/docker/README.md

 )
 ```

-## Metadata
+## Image Configuration

-You can set layer metadata on these same rules by simply adding (supported) arguments to the rule, for instance:
+You can set image configuration on these same rules by simply adding (supported) arguments to the
+rule, for instance:

 ```python
 docker_build(